mall0r/Twinverse/src/gui/styles/README.md

 ## License

-This styles system is part of the Linux-Coop project and follows the same license terms.
+This styles system is part of the Proton-Coop project and follows the same license terms.